 Mr. Solheim graduated from Dartmouth College in 1969 with a degree in physics, afterward serving as a shipboard engineering officer in the U. S. Coast Guard, rising to the rank of Lieutenant Commander before being discharged from the reserve.
 He attended the University of Wisconsin Law School, serving as Editor-in-Chief of The Wisconsin Law Review and graduating magna cum laude in 1976.

 Mr. Solheim has particular interest and expertise in finance and governance law regarding not-for-profit entities.
 He was intimately involved in developing and articulating the governance procedures for the Wisconsin Institutes for Discovery, the $210 million showpiece facility jointly operated by the Morgridge Institute for Research and the UW Wisconsin Institute for Discovery.
-He has also provided counsel to the Fund for Wisconsin Scholars— including for its initial organization—which provides need-based grants to thousands of Wisconsin public school students.
+He also helped organize the University Research Park of the University of Wisconsin-Madison.

 Mr. Solheim’s physics and shipboard engineering background make him particularly conversant about law relative to science, technology, and engineering.
 He has been selected for inclusion in “Wisconsin Super Lawyers,” and as one of Madison’s Best Lawyers by Madison Magazine.